Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop: Results

 While we can see an increase in correctness over generations in our experiments, contemporary work in the image generation domain suggests, that this comes with a loss of diversity \cite{martinez2023towards, alemohammad2023self, bertrand2023stability}.
 Therefore, in this section we study the diversity within a sample $\mathcal{S}_t$ of model $\mathcal{M}_t$ for each generation $t$.

-Figure~\ref{fig:diversity_per_data_cycle} displays the average normalized Levenshtein distance over generations of a self-consuming training loop for different data cycles.
-Similar to the increase in quality we see for each data cycle, we also observe an initial increase in diversity up to around $0.4$ from the initial $0.27$ for all data cycles.
-However, after reaching this peak the diversity starts to decrease again.
-For the full synthetic data cycle the diversity completely collapses into a single point.
-The incremental and balanced data cycle also decrease in diversity, with the incremental data cycle showing a stronger effect.
-Only the expanding data cycle sees no decrease yet and is still increasing in diversity at generation $t=50$.
-However, we expect all data cycles to eventually reach zero diversity if the self-consuming training loop is run for enough generations.
+Figure~\ref{fig:diversity_per_data_cycle} displays the average pairwise normalized Levenshtein distance over generations of a self-consuming training loop for different data cycles.
+For each data cycle, we observe a decrease in diversity over the course of generations, with the degree of decrease varying depending on the data cycle.
+For the full synthetic data cycle we see a steep decline in diversity with a collapse into a single point by generation $t=39$.
+The incremental data cycle is initially stable, but decreases in diversity from the 10th generation onwards, with a decrease of 68\% in diversity by the end of the 50 generations.
+The balanced and expanding data cycle also decrease in diversity, however, this decrease is way slower, with a 30\% decrease in diversity for the balanced data cycle and a 22\% decrease for the expanding data cycle.
+While not all data cycles fully collapse in diversity by generation 50, ultimately, we expect all of them to eventually reach zero diversity if the self-consuming training loop is run for enough generations.

+To get further insight into the decline in diversity, we also inspect the number of unique expressions sampled per generation for the full synthetic data cycle.
+We find that the number of unique expressions is stable at first while the diversity already declines and then rapidly decreases within 5 generations to very few unique expressions (see Appendix~\ref{appendix:uniques}).

-We also study the incremental data cycle in more detail with different portions $\lambda$ of new sampled data to better understand the influence of the amount of generated data in each generation on the diversity.
-Figure~\ref{fig:diversity_per_percentage_generated_data} displays the average normalized Levenshtein distance over generations in a self-consuming training loop for the incremental data cycle with different values of $\lambda$.
-We observe, that the loss in diversity is more profound the more generated data is added in each generation of the self-consuming training loop.
-Even with as little as $\lambda = 0.25$ we reach the complete loss of diversity within $50$ generations.
-Only for our experimental run with $\lambda = 0.10$ the diversity does not drop to zero, but to a value around $0.15$ after $50$ generations.
+To better understand the influence of the amount of generated data in each generation on the diversity, we also study the incremental data cycle in more detail with different portions $\lambda$ of new sampled data.
+Figure~\ref{fig:diversity_per_percentage_generated_data} displays the average pairwise normalized Levenshtein distance over generations in a self-consuming training loop for the incremental data cycle with different values of $\lambda$.
+We observe, that the loss in diversity is stronger for a higher share of generated data added in each generation of the self-consuming training loop.
+Even with as little as $\lambda = 0.25$, we reach the complete loss of diversity within $50$ generations.
+Only for our experimental run with $\lambda = 0.10$ the diversity does not drop to zero, but to a value around $0.17$ after $50$ generations.
 However, we see that the speed at which diversity decreases does not scale linear with the amount of generated data.
 Instead we observe a more exponential increase in speed where larger amounts of generated data lead to an even quicker decay in diversity.